Kennedy128/kennedy-project5/README.md

 to acces my live deployed site visit https://kenny-instagram.herokuapp.com/accounts/login/?next=/

 # Known Bugs
-no known bugs but you will need to create your profile before uploading images
+no known bugs but you will need to create your profile before uploading images.incase of any query or questions contact me at kennedymbithi12@gmail.com

 # Licence